danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ### Locking Antipattern: <code>preempt/local_irq/bh_disable()</code> and Friends ...

 This one is simple: Lockdep doesn't understand them.
 The real-time folks hate them.
-Whatever it is you're doing, user proper primitives instead.
+Whatever it is you're doing, use proper primitives instead, and at least read up on the [LWN coverage on why these are problematic what to do instead](https://lwn.net/Articles/828477/).
 If you need some kind of synchronization primitive - maybe to avoid the [lifetime vs. consistency antipattern pitfalls](#locking-antipattern-confusing-object-lifetime-and-data-consistency) -